 Inform 7 is a domain-specific language intended for authoring interactive fiction in the vein of Zork and Colossal Cave.
 Just as the videogame industry in general strives for better story in its products, Inform 7 strives to appeal to creators who are not programmers, and certainly do not have a collegiate background in computer programming with all of the vocabulary and metaphors that that entails.
-In this way, Inform 7 shares aims with BASIC: a language for the intelligent layperson.
+In this way, Inform 7 shares aims with BASIC, COBOL, and Applescript: a readable language for the intelligent layperson.
+But Inform takes readability much further.